TUM - ICL Mathematical Sciences Hub

 Collaborative Mathematics Hub within Flagship Partnership

-At TUM, Professor Christian Kühn is the scientific director of the hub, strongly supported by the Dean, Professor Folkmar Bornemann.
-Following an opening workshop at Imperial College in 2019, and a further joint workshop at the TUM Department of Mathematics in January 2020, the hub will now explore further avenues for future joint research projects and funding initiatives between both mathematics departments, whilst immediately providing financial support for initial collaborations.
+At TUM, Professor Christian Kühn is the scientific director of the hub, strongly supported by our Department Head, Professor Michael Ulbrich.
+Following an opening workshop at Imperial College in 2019, and a further joint workshop at the TUM Department of Mathematics in January 2020, the hub now explores further avenues for future joint research projects and funding initiatives between both mathematics departments, whilst immediately providing financial support for initial collaborations.

-Members are encouraged to apply for financial support, which is jointly funded by the mathematics departments of both nodes, as well as through the TUM Global Incentive Fund.
+Members are encouraged to apply for financial support, which is funded by the mathematics departments of both nodes.
 The support provides funding for research visits between both departments, the organisation of joint workshops and summer schools, and similar initiatives.

 News and Events of the Mathematical Sciences Hub